 Bahwithi Construction and Aluminium Framing, started in 2015, no longer operates from the home of its owner, Sarah Mogashoa (32).
-Instead, thanks to R50 000 National Youth Development Agency (NYDA) funding - through its 1 000 Youth-Owned Enterprises in 100 Days initiative - Bahwithi proudly occupies its own business premises.
+Instead, thanks to R50 000 National Youth Development Agency (NYDA) funding - through its 1000 Youth-Owned Enterprises in 100 Days initiative Bahwithi proudly occupies its own business premises.

 She bought new machinery and relocated her business to an area that will enable her to find new clients for the aluminium doors, windows and gates that Bahwithi produces.
-"Currently, we mainly grow beyond that," she says.
+"Currently, we mainly service businesses around Polokwane and I want to grow beyond that," she says.